 - Make Your Own Map: Help your child create a map of your home, neighborhood or another important location.

-2nd Grade Book Listby Shira Ackerman, MA
+A 2nd Grade Book List

 Here are some book picks for your 2nd Grader:

-- The Empty Pot, by Demi: This book tells a Chinese folktale and addresses issues of honesty, the growth of plants and exposures to other cultures.
+- The Empty Pot by Demi: This book tells a Chinese folktale and addresses issues of honesty, the growth of plants and exposures to other cultures.

-- Henry and Mudge, by Cynthia Rylant: This humorous story of a boy and his dog is a good beginner chapter book.
+- Henry and Mudge by Cynthia Rylant: This humorous story of a boy and his dog is a good beginner chapter book.

-- The Ramona Series, by Beverly Clearly: This series about a girl and her family is a humorous chapter book that you and your child can read together.
+- The Ramona Series by Beverly Clearly: This series about a girl and her family is a humorous chapter book that you and your child can read together.

-- Nate The Great Series, by Marjorie Weinman Sharmat: This series is a good introduction to the mystery genre.
+- Nate the Great Series by Marjorie Weinman Sharmat: This series is a good introduction to the mystery genre.

-- A Bad Case of Stripes, by David Shannon: This picture book uses an amusing approach to address social issues such as fitting in, which kids often face in school.
+- A Bad Case of Stripes by David Shannon: This picture book uses an amusing approach to address social issues such as fitting in, which kids often face in school.